HotaruCMS/HotaruCMS/content/plugins/vote_simple/readme.txt

 Description
 -----------
-Let users vote for posts with a Digg-style button.
-Adds latest and top story pages.
+Let users vote for posts.
+Adds pages for top, latest and upcoming stories as well as links for filtering top posts by time frame.

 Instructions
 ------------